Client API

 fn logResponse(response: *httpx.Response, _: ?*anyopaque) !void {

-std.debug.print("Response: {d}\n", .{response.status_code});
+std.debug.print("Response: {d}\n", .{response.status.code});

 }